 The DigiGirlz registration form must be completed by an adult aged 18 or older.
 The parent or legal guardian of attendees under the age of 18 may complete the registration form to register the student for a DigiGirlz program.
-Enrollment in the program and final confirmation of registration is not complete until the parent or legal guardian signs and returns the Event Participation Agreement which is provided as part of the registration process.

 There is no cost associated with DigiGirlz programs.
 Microsoft provides the camp free of charge for attending girls.

 No. There is no GPA requirement.
 However, attendees must meet the age/grade requirements of the desired program.